 3. Scott, J. L., & Halford, W. K. (1999).
 CanCope: a guide for women coping with breast cancer and their partners[Audiovisual production available as DVD or videotape].
 Brisbane: Epic Productions.

 2. Halford, W. K. (1999).
 Marriage in millennium three: a research and development agenda for marriage education.
 Canberra: Australian Department Family and Community Services.

 1. Halford, W. K., & Markman, H. J. (Eds.)
 (1997) Clinical Handbook of Marital and Couple Interventions.
 Chichester, England: Wiley.

-32. Halford, W. K., & Hayes, S. (in press).
+33. Halford, W. K., & Hayes, S. (2012).
 Taking it to the streets (and information super highways): Using technology to enhance the reach and impact of marriage and relationship education.
 In P. Noller & G. Karantzas (Eds.)
-Positive pathways for couples and families: Meeting the challenges of relationships.
+Positive pathways for couples and families: Meeting the challenges of relationships (pp. 283-297).
 New York: Wiley-Blackwell.